Why Go To Sydney

 The best times to visit Sydney are September through November and from March to May.
 These months skirt Sydney's high and low seasons, offering visitors comfortable temperatures and manageable tourist crowds.
 Plus, airline prices fall during these shoulder seasons, making it more affordable to visit in the spring and fall.
-Thanks to Australia's location in the Southern Hemisphere, Sydney's warmest weather and peak tourist season falls between December and February (America's winter).
+Thanks to Australia's location in the Southern Hemisphere, Sydney's warmest weather and peak tourist season falls between December and February (winter in the Northern Hemisphere).
 Consequently, the region's low season starts in May and lasts through August.

 Data sourced from the National Climatic Data Center

-Although racism against indigenous Australians (known locally as Aborigines) and nonwhite immigrants was once legally enforced through the country's White Australia Policy, today, Sydneysiders welcome immigrants and tourists from all over the world.
+Although racism against indigenous Australians and nonwhite immigrants was once legally enforced through the country's White Australia Policy, today, Sydneysiders welcome immigrants and tourists from all over the world.
 In fact, this down under city is so diverse that it has become a melting pot for the arts, religion, music and cuisine.

 Despite its size, Australia's most populated city has earned a reputation for being laid-back and friendly.
 However, much like their British counterparts, Aussies are known for their sarcasm and frank remarks.
-Vulgar language is the norm throughout Australia, so those who take offense to cursing may not want to visit Sydney.
 But, if you can move past Sydneysiders' lewd lingo, navigating this Australian city is relatively easy, thanks to the country's use of English.
 Try brushing up on your Aussie slang, though, before arriving.
 Key phrases to know are "fair dinkum" (true or genuine), "g'day" (hello) and "I reckon" (for sure).
 And like other major cities, keep a close eye on your belongings, especially in tourist areas where pickpockets are known to target foreigners.

 Also, keep in mind Australia's driving culture.
 Similar to other former British colonies like South Africa, Guyana and India, Aussies drive on the left side of the road.
 As a result, pedestrians should look to the right, then the left and then right again before crossing the street.
 Visitors traveling by taxi should also note that tips are not required.
 Many cab drivers, though, will try coercing customers into providing a tip; refrain from providing gratuity when getting around by taxi.
 Tips are also not required when dining out at restaurants unless exceptional service is provided.